algobulls/algobulls_help_site/docs/member/marketplace.md

  * `Minimum Capital Required` - Approximate margin as required by the brokers to buy or sell the instrument, this normally keeps fluctuating hence a max value is considered compared among the partnered brokers.
  * `Transaction Charges (in %)` - Indicative transaction charges strategy is expected to incur per trade.
  * `Recommended Duration (Days)` - Duration over which the strategy is expected to generate positive returns.
- * `Return on Investment` - Cumulative PnL absolute value divided by Minimum Capital Required, ROI indicates a simulated yet accurate representation of return on capital employed.
+ * `Return on Investment` - Cumulative P&L absolute value divided by Minimum Capital Required, ROI indicates a simulated yet accurate representation of return on capital employed.
  * `Drawdown on Investment` - Max DD absolute value divided by Minimum Capital Required, DDOI indicates a simulated yet accurate representation of drawdown on capital employed.

 ### The RHS of the Expanded View for a Strategy Card